 Envy is an emotional tool.

 An instant reaction is a good indicator that something needs to be inspected.
-When it comes to envy, this is an indicator of interest.
+When it comes to envy, this is an interest indicator.

 At least in regards to how to nurture your naturalist, not all things shiny and speedy.